James Calado: Formula E

 In June 2019, Calado partook in testing sessions with Panasonic Jaguar Racing.

 On 2 October 2019, it was announced that Calado would partner Mitch Evans in the Panasonic Jaguar team, replacing Alex Lynn.

 Calado driving at the 2020 Mexico City ePrix.

-He made his debut with the team at the 2019 Diriyah ePrix, crashing during qualifying for the first race & finishing 16th.
-He struggled during qualifying the following day but showed excellent race pace & in a race of attrition stayed out of the carnage to record his first points in 7th.
-He continued his points-scoring form at the next race in Santiago, where he finished in 8th.
-He would have finished in 9th at the 2020 Mexico City ePrix, but was later disqualified for a technical issue.
+Calado made his debut with the team at the 2019 Diriyah ePrix, crashing during qualifying for the first race & finishing 16th.
+He struggled during qualifying the following day but showed excellent race pace & in a race of attrition stayed out of the carnage to record his first points in seventh.
+He continued his points-scoring form at the next race in Santiago, where he finished in eighth.
+He would have finished in ninth at the 2020 Mexico City ePrix, but was later disqualified for a technical issue.
 He lacked pace in Marrakesh despite qualifying well & dropped to 16th position.

 Sportscar career

 AF Corse

 Calado racing in the 2018 6 Hours of Silverstone.

-For 2014, Calado joined Italian Davide Rigon at AF Corse, making his debut at the 6 Hours of Silverstone where the pair finished in 5th position behind their teammates, Finn Toni Vilander and Italian Gianmaria Bruni.
+For 2014, Calado joined Italian Davide Rigon at AF Corse, making his debut at the 6 Hours of Silverstone where the pair finished in fifth position behind their teammates, Finn Toni Vilander and Italian Gianmaria Bruni.
 Calado and Rigon celebrated a podium in the second race of the season at the 6 Hours of Spa-Francorchamps.
-For Calado it was his first podium in sports cars.
-For 2016 he joins Italian Gianmaria Bruni.
+For Calado, it was his first podium in sports cars.
+For 2016, he joined Bruni.